drewm27/speakerrankings/extreme-size.md

 ### #5 [JBL Partybox 110](https://www.amazon.com/JBL-PartyBox-110-Portable-Built/dp/B094DPXR4X/ref=sr_1_4?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=e34fe3c8e1aa0a0277d2c03bb9b21d4d&camp=1789&creative=9325): $350

 - Positives: Very neutral sound, slightly better than the Partybox 100.
 - Negatives: Bass isn't as deep as the Partybox 100.
 Just as loud and slightly deeper than a Stormbox Blast which is way smaller with better sound.
 Increase treble one step in the app to make it more neutral.
+Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 - Bass Extension: 41hz
 - Weight: 24lbs / 10.8kg
 - Battery Life: 12 hours